omgboohoo/shit_chat/README.md

 # ShitChat v0.1.0

-ShitChat is a simple, local chat application powered by `llama.cpp` that allows users to interact with AI characters.
+ShitChat is a simple, local chat application tailored for Linux, powered by `llama.cpp` that allows users to interact with AI characters.
 Features out-of-the-box NVIDIA CUDA acceleration for optimal performance on compatible GPUs.

 ## Features